NetickNetworking/NetickDocumentation/articles/prediction-in-depth.md

 In the right-side figure, we see that all cars are aligned with each other, which is what we expect if they started moving at the exact same time and at the exact same speed.
 Everything looks correct.
 This is because the clients are not changing their inputs, so the input prediction is correct.
 But this is usually not the case in practice.
 However, this shows that prediction will converge to the correct state if the clients are not changing their inputs too much.

 Now, let's see what the game looks like if we didn't predict remote/proxy objects.
 Let's look at the left-side figure above.
 What we see here is that, now, only our local car is in the predicted position.
 Other cars are, to us, delayed.
+They are out-of-sync with the local player car.
 The gray ghost shapes show where the cars should be, if they were to be predicted.
 The difference in position here is the amount of positional discrepancy between the local/predicted timeline against the remote timeline, which is proportional to RTT/latency.

 So, the conclusion here is that neither approach is perfect.
 Not predicting remote objects will result in delayed collisions.
 Predicting them will result in mis-predictions.
-This is the reality of game-networking, there is not one-size-fit-all solution.
+This is the reality of game-networking, there is not a one-size-fit-all solution.
 You choose the lesser evil.

-But, for this game, the better approach is to predict remote objects.
+The lesser evil for this game is to predict remote objects.
 Therefore, it's a matter of choosing which approach works better for a particular game.

+In conclusion, let's see the pros and cons of each approach:

+### Without Proxy/Remote Prediction

+#### Pros
+* Correct Snapshots: the state of remote objects is correct, since it's coming directly from the received server snapshots.
+* Hit-Detection Lag-Compensation: you can have perfect server-authoritative hit-detection for clients since what the clients see is what actually happened, without mis-predictions.
+* Low CPU Overhead: since you only simulate the local player, CPU performance will be better.

+#### Cons
+* Weak Player-to-Player Interactions: usually the best approach is to disable collision between players.
+* Desync with Local Timeline: the local player is out-of-sync with remote players.

+### With Proxy/Remote Prediction

+#### Pros
+* Good Player-to-Player Interactions: you can have smooth and responsive interactions between players, such as collisions.
+* Simpler Code: by being able to simulate other objects and have them all in the same timeline, the coding experience will be closer to single-player development.
+* Same Timeline: all objects live in the same timeline, which is the local/predicted timeline.
+No desync between objects.

+#### Cons
+* Inability to do Lag-Compensation for Hit-Detection: you can't perform lag compensation on predicted objects.
+However, because all objects are in the same timeline, there is no need for lag compensation.
+But, due to mis-predictions, the clients hits will often miss.
+* High CPU Overhead: predicting more objects will use more CPU time, and the cost of that increases with ping and tickrate.

 ## Predicting Remote/Proxy Objects